helio-training/bh-lesson-3-challenge/README.md

 1. Complete the login page.
     - This should be both the css and the JSX(React's version of html)
     - Make sure to hook up the jsx to the correct onClick, onChange, etc.
+1. Setup the landing page and complete the pyramid challenge
+    - Look under the secured folder
+        - Finish the index.js files under the landing folder and the pyramid-challenge folder
+        - Add css as needed to get them to look right.
 ### Clone down the project (don't fork)
 1. Clone this repo down
 1. Create a branch with the following syntax ```<lastname>/<firstname>-react-challenge```